|Frequently Asked Questions

 Will you keep puppies once they are ready to go?

-you to bond with your new puppy.
+to bond with your new puppy.
 I will only accept deposits from those who plan to pick up when the pups are ready to go.
+Otherwise

-Otherwise you will need to wait for a later litter or find a breeder with a litter better suited for your schedule.
-Typically
+you will need to wait for a later litter or find a breeder with a litter better suited for your schedule.
+Typically deposits are received

 Will I be able to choose my puppy?